ewalts/rewble/README.md

  WARING: NOT COMPLETE - ALPHA - WORK IN PROGRESS

-## A tool to quckly manage and create playbooks.
+## A tool to quickly search resources from the cli and manage playbooks.
----

----

 ## HELP information for this function
----

 	Type -h or --help to print this help screen.